 Goalpost beams are often used where the foundations can be dug and cast in concrete (such as rear extensions).
 Goalpost beams are very sturdy.
 If a project requires a large aperture (an opening or hole) then goalpost beams are ideal.
 Their columns are well-designed to dissipate the load.

-If two walls need supporting, it may be necessary to use a goalpost beam along with two crossbeams.
+- Goalpost with 2 crossbeams — If two walls need supporting, it may be necessary to use a goalpost beam along with two cross beams.

-Take two walls out, and there can sometimes be load issues.
+- Two goalposts with crossbeams — Take two walls out, and there can sometimes be load issues.
 Two goalposts and a crossbeam provide a structurally-sound solution to support remaining walls.
 In some instances, the crossbeam can be used to support a fireplace.

 A crossbeam is typically made from a steel I-beam, and is able to support an enormous amount of weight over a very long timeframe.